-We know that you’re not always going to be sitting on your sofa, so as well as testing the screen in a normally-lit room, we see how it looks in bright daylight and under direct sunlight.
-Can you still see your apps, or just the sunlight reflecting from the screen?
+We know that you’re not always going to be sitting on your sofa, so as well as testing the screen in a normally lit room, we see how it looks in bright daylight and under direct sunlight.
+Can you still see your apps or just the sunlight reflecting from the screen?

-Most tablets don’t come with a physical keyboard, so a responsive, accurate touchscreen absolutely crucial.
+Most tablets don’t come with a physical keyboard, so a responsive, accurate touchscreen is crucial.
 We check how much force you need to use before the screen responds and assess how accurately it tracks your finger’s movement on the surface.

 We also type on the on-screen keyboard to see whether you’ll be happy typing emails on it or frustrated by the number of mistakes.

 We don’t rely on subjective impressions of a tablet’s speed, but instead run technical benchmarks to see whether the tablet’s processor can cope with demanding apps – or with running several apps at the same time.
-That way, we can tell you whether your tablet will cope with new versions of Android or the latest games and apps, or whether it’s likely to crumble and sputter out when you give it something tough to chew on.

 All these assessments figure in to a total test score, so that we can identify the best tablets from the worst and make meaningful comparisons between rival models.

 We concentrate on processor performance, ease of use, screen quality, battery life and features, and we don’t take price into account.
 The final score breaks down as follows: